Data Analytics Academics

 This course examines the data available to healthcare providers and how to analyze and use that information to drive effective healthcare delivery.
 Students learn how mature health systems, medical centers, private practices, and research facilities use clinical and patient data to predict healthcare demand, be proactive with their patients, develop care management and disease management programs, and improve the patient experience.
 3 credits.
 Prerequisites: Core Courses MDAI 600, MDAI 601, MDAI 602, MDAI 603, MDAI 604.

 Each 16-week semester has two eight-week terms and each course lasts eight weeks, or one term.
 You'll register per term and can take one or two courses each term.
-For more information, visit the Touro College of Illinois academic calendar.
+For more information, visit the Touro University Illinois academic calendar.